 It is possible to repair the wiring of a Lightning to USB cable if you're a dab hand with a soldering iron.
 This YouTube video by tech expert Abdul Moiz Farooq walks you through the process.

 It's not a particularly easy process, however, and we'd be tempted to just pay the £19 to replace the Lightning to USB cable (you can spend an extra £10 and get the 2-metre version instead of 1-metre).
+If you're worried that it's just going to break again, we'd recommend looking at our round-up of the best Lightning cables for alternatives.

 How to repair a broken Apple Power Adapter